shotgunsoftware/developer.shotgunsoftware.com/docs/en/event-daemon/event-daemon-configuration.md

 - {% include product %} server v2.3+ is required for this feature.
 - {% include product %} API v3.0.5+ is required for this feature.

-{% include info title="Note" content="The Shotgun UI will *only* show updates live for the browser session that spawned the original event.
+{% include info title="Note" content="The ShotGrid UI will *only* show updates live for the browser session that spawned the original event.
 Other browser windows with the same page open will not see updates live." %}

 <a id="Plugin_Settings_details"></a>
 ### Plugin Settings